rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/faults.rst

 .. note::

     No response body is returned for an unauthorized fault.
-A ``401`` status code header will be returned during unsuccessful authentication to the Load Balancers API.
+A ``401`` status code header is returned during unsuccessful authentication to the Load Balancers API.

 .. _faults-unprocessableentity: